-The University Marketing Style Guide contains the suggested writing guidelines for University of Washington publications.
+The University Marketing & Communications Style Guide contains the suggested writing guidelines for University of Washington publications.
 Although individual schools, colleges and units across our three campuses may follow their own style, the topics included here are intended to guide word choice and usage to ensure consistency and support our collective effort to express the university brand.

 As noted in the Editorial Guidelines, when communicating about the UW, follow these guidelines:

 - Use familiar and user-friendly language; avoid highly-scientific and jargon-laden descriptions.